vackosar/vackosar.github.io/_posts/2022-05-14-neural-data-compression.md

 ## NNCP: Lossless Data Compression with Neural Networks
+- model is not stored in the output.
+It is deterministically derived based on decompressed output
+- model is regularly retrained during compression
+- creates a [tokenization](/ml/Tokenization-in-Machine-Learning-Explained) dictionary (16k symbols like Cmix) during the first pass
+- the tokenization is similar to [Gzip](#gzips-deflate-data-compression)'s deduplication
 - [NNCP 1](https://bellard.org/nncp/nncp.pdf) uses multi-layer LSTM to predict next symbol
-  - model is not stored in the output - deterministically derived based on decompressed output
-  - creates tokenization dictionary (16k symbols like Cmix) during the first pass
-  - model regularly retrained during compression
 - [NNCP v2](https://bellard.org/nncp/nncp_v2.1.pdf) Transformer beats Cmix on enwik9